-IV.13.2.8 Report on Leave
+V.2.9 Report on Leave

-A member returning from sabbatical leave shall submit a report, of no more than two (2) pages, explaining academic activities and accomplishments in relation to the proposed leave as required in IV.13.2.5.1 (b).
+A member returning from sabbatical leave shall submit a report, of no more than two (2) pages, explaining academic activities and accomplishments in relation to the proposed leave as required in V.2.5.2.
 This report shall be submitted to the Dean/University Librarian within 90 days of the completion of the leave.
 COAP shall review the reports.
-A summary of these reports, prepared by the Office of the Provost and Vice President Academic, shall be provided to Senate for information.
+A summary of these reports, prepared by the Office of the Provost, shall be provided to Senate for information.

-IV.13.2.9 Alternative Remunerated Employment
+V.2.10 Alternative Remunerated Employment

-While on sabbatical leave, a member may accept awards or research grants from fund-granting agencies, but may not normally devote the time released from teaching duties under IV.1.1 (i) to remunerated employment.
+While on sabbatical leave, a member may accept awards or research grants from fund-granting agencies, but may not normally devote the time released from teaching duties under VIII.1.1 (i) to remunerated employment.
 If alternative employment is part of the member's proposed use of sabbatical leave, this must be reported to the Dean, who may suggest or require a reduction in the number of EYS which may be applied to the sabbatical leave.